 Graphics – 6.5/10

-What I enjoyed most about the game’s conceptual design was it’s exceptionally dark tone as the player wanders round back allies and open streets of a very gritty-looking New York City.
-It all works extremely well to set the tone of the game, and make it highly representative of the dark directions the game’s story is taken in.
-What I didn’t like about it however, are the dream sequences in which the main character is placed in a World War I environment known as the Otherworld.
-In these sequences in particular, I found there to be much less textural detail, and ironically, looked considerably less darker than in real world sequences.
+What I enjoyed most about the game’s conceptual design was it’s exceptionally dark tone as the player wanders around back allies and open streets of a very gritty-looking New York City.
+It all works extremely well to set the tone of the game and make it highly representative of the dark directions the game’s story is taken in.
+What I didn’t like about it, however, are the dream sequences in which the main character is placed in a World War I environment known as the Otherworld.
+In these sequences, in particular, I found there to be much less textural detail, and ironically, looked considerably less dark than in real-world sequences.

 Gameplay – 7/10

-At first, the game seemingly plays out like a run-of-the-mill first person shooter, with the same kinds and variety of weapons that would typically be found in any instalment of wither Medal of Honour, Battlefield or Call of Duty.
+At first, the game seemingly plays out like a run-of-the-mill first-person shooter, with the same kinds and variety of weapons that would typically be found in any installment of wither Medal of Honour, Battlefield or Call of Duty.
 As players progress, however, it becomes apparent that this title has a little more going for it than that.
 The player gains the ability to summon small dog-like demons in order to solve puzzles and attack enemies, as well as a pair of snake-like demons in order to reach otherwise impassable areas and see where enemies are positioned in order to gain a tactical advantage.
-There is also a couple of side quests involving collectible items, like most first person shooters, which adds a little bit more to it’s longevity, but it all did leave me wanting a little bit more for how much variety there is in combat.
+There is also a couple of side quests involving collectible items, like most first-person shooters, which adds a little bit more to its longevity, but it all did leave me wanting a little bit more for how much variety there is in combat.